GeoLabs/zoo-workshop-ogc-125-member-meeting/README.md

 docker exec zpgit-zookernel-1 htpasswd -c -b /etc/zoo-security/htpasswords test test
 ````

-Now, go back on the [link with rel service-doc](http://localhost/ogc-api/api.html).
+Now, go back to the [link with rel service-doc](http://localhost/ogc-api/api.html).
 You should now be able to run the HelloPy service after authenticating using the test/test credentials.

 ![Image: OpenAPI with HTTP Basic Auth](zoo_secured_api_basicauth.png "OpenAPI with HTTP Basic Auth")

-To do so, you can use the following execute payload.
-By selecting "respond-async;return=representation" for the Prefer header parameter, you should be able to run the service asynchronously.
+To do so, you can use the following execute request body.

 ````
 {